What is donor milk?

 Most donor milk comes from moms who delivered term babies.

-Donor milk is safer than formula, but in most cases is not as good as mom’s own milk.
+Donor milk is safer than formula, but is not as good as mom’s own milk because some of the parts of the milk that protect the infant from infection are decreased or absent in donor milk.

 Which babies get donor milk?